Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Case Study: The Cubic B-Spline Binomial Filter Bank

-Apply the Lifting Theorem and transform to standard causal lifting form,
+Apply the Lifting Theorem and transform to standard causal lifting form.

-Unlike what happened when factoring LGT(5,3) in Section~\ref{sec:Study:EEA:Col1}, factoring CDF(7,5) using the causal EEA in column~1 does \emph{not} produce a causal analogue of the unimodular linear phase WS group lifting factorization~(\ref{CDF75_PWA_anal}).
+Unlike what happened when factoring LGT(5,3) in Section~\ref{sec:Study:EEA:Col1}, factoring CDF(7,5) using the causal EEA in column~1 does \emph{not} produce a causal analogue of the unimodular linear phase lifting factorization~(\ref{CDF75_PWA_anal}).
+Note how the entire determinantal delay of $\mathbf{H}(z)$, which was introduced via the augmentation matrix $\mathbf{H}'(z)$, winds up in a single diagonal delay matrix, $\diag(1,z^{-2})$.